Development of Molecular Sensors and Devices for Precise Monitoring of Cellular Electrical Activities

 Research outline

-One on-going approach is a protein-based voltage probe that can be genetically encoded under the control of cell-type specific promoters.
-We investigate biophysical properties of membrane proteins that undergo voltage dependent structural transitions and feedback the knowledge to the design of robust voltage probes.
-We are also interested in visualizing electrical phenomena in organelle membrane as well as biomedical applications of the sensor technologies including the development of an efficient drug screen platform.
-Techniques used in this topic are the conventional molecular biology, electrophysiology, photometry, and fluorescence imaging.
+One ongoing approach involves protein-based voltage probes that can be genetically encoded under the control of cell-type-specific promoters.
+We investigate the biophysical properties of membrane proteins that undergo voltage-dependent structural transitions and utilize this knowledge to design robust voltage probes.
+Additionally, we are interested in visualizing electrical phenomena in organelle membranes and exploring biomedical applications of these sensor technologies, such as developing efficient drug screening platforms.
+Techniques employed in this research include conventional molecular biology, electrophysiology, photometry, and fluorescence imaging.

 Figure 1.